chef/chef-web-docs/chef_master/source/install_server_ha_drbd.rst

 chef-server.rb
 =====================================================
-Each Chef server in a high availabilty configuration must have an identical chef-server.rb file that is located in the ``/etc/opscode/`` directory on each server.
+Each Chef server in a high availability configuration must have an identical chef-server.rb file that is located in the ``/etc/opscode/`` directory on each server.
 This file describes the topology of the high availability configuration.
 On the primary backend server, create a file named chef-server.rb and save it in the ``/etc/opscode/`` directory.

 Add the following settings to the chef-server.rb file: